Jahia/jahia-disqus-connector/README.md

 ---

-## TODO
-- Fix Jahia API calls Exception in Digital Factory console.
-- Wait for data to be replicated in live after saving the Disqus account information form.

----

 ## Presentation
 ### Disqus Account information form
 This form allows you to save the needed information about your Disqus account.